 Representing Aggregation Functions

 Aggregation functions are sometimes defined with large decision tables that contain 20, 30 or more decision rules.
 In such cases, it is important to represent such functions in a more compact and comprehensible way.
-DEX software uses three such representations: using complex rules, decision trees and three-dimensional (3D) graphics.
+DEX software uses three such representations: using complex rules, decision trees, boundary rules and three-dimensional (3D) graphics.

 Complex Rules